-A large majority of people report they do not want to burden family members if on going help is needed.
+Most people do not want to burden family members if they were to need help getting around.

-- Do you have a pile of money put aside to pay very expensive help and avoid becoming poor?
-Would family members help you pay?
+- Do you have a pile of money to pay for this very expensive help?

 Have a Question?

-for answers and to talk about the values you and your family gain by owning this important kind of financial protection insurance.
+for answers and to talk about the values you and your family gain by insuring your savings nest egg and income.

 Isn't Long Term Care insurance expensive?